maylad31/news-sentiments/README.md

 pip install -r requirements.txt

-python analysis.py

-python gen_wordcloud.py

-Note: place xlsx file in GerVADER folder
+Then you can simple run the analysis.py & gen_wordcloud.py file & adjust the paths to the excel files within them.